 Violence can get worse during pregnancy.

-Abused women are more likely to have problems such as low weight gain, anemia,
+Women who are abused are more likely to have problems such as low weight gain, anemia,

 infections, and bleeding during pregnancy.
 Abuse during this time may increase